OIT-ADS-Web/vivo_widgets/README.markdown

 4. Browse to http://localhost:8888/widgets/builder?uri=.

 5. This will likely say "No Content" - because the Solr index is much like a database, and the database is empty at this point.
+But it means it is running.
+In order to give it content, see the Solr Index section below.

 ## Solr Index

 1. When you first start widgets and setup your database and solr location, you will need to reindex.
-To reindex, run:
+To reindex, run (assuming you are running from the jar file on port 8888):

     ```
     $ curl -s -u username:password -X POST  \